1940 United States presidential election in Wisconsin

 Republican nominee Willkie visited Wisconsin in his campaign in September, saying change was needed to make the American political system work.
 By late September opinion polls suggested he had the edge over Roosevelt in the state.
 Even as some other states of the Midwest moved towards President Roosevelt, Wisconsin was still seen as likely to go to Willkie as Senator Robert M. La Follette Jr. strongly opposed war aid to Britain and France.
 A Gallup poll four days before voting showed Willkie still ahead but falling.

 In the end, however, unlike in Iowa, Michigan and Indiana, Roosevelt's gains proved enough to pass Willkie, and he carried Wisconsin, although by a massively reduced margin compared to 1932 and 1936.
 Whereas Alf Landon had carried only four of Wisconsin's seventy-one counties, Willkie carried forty-two.
 Most significantly, Willkie established the historically German “WOW counties” surrounding Milwaukee as reliable GOP strongholds that as of 2024 have not voted Democratic since except during Lyndon B. Johnson's landslide in 1964.
-Roosevelt's win was due to his seventy-eight-thousand vote plurality in Milwaukee County, and to maintaining his strength in the unionized, Scandiavian-American northwest.
+Roosevelt's win was due to his seventy-eight-thousand vote plurality in Milwaukee County, and to maintaining his strength in the unionized, Scandinavian-American northwest.

 Several long bellwether streaks for Wisconsin counties were broken in this election.
 Most notably, this was the first time Green Lake ever voted for the losing candidate in Wisconsin.
 Other notable broken streaks include Iowa County voting for the statewide loser for the first time since 1864, Chippewa County voting for the statewide loser for the first time since 1880, and Shawano County voting for the statewide loser for the first time since 1884.

 This is the fourth most recent election in which Wisconsin voted for a different candidate than neighboring Iowa, a phenomenon that has only been repeated in 1976, 2004, and 2020.